proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Get unconfirmed transactions

-Gets the array of transactions for which an account is the sender or receiver and which have not yet been included in a block.
+To get the array of transactions for which an account is the sender or receiver and which have not yet been included in a block.

 **Options**